 "There are not a lot of research funds available for endometriosis research in the U.S.," said Elhadad.
 "It felt like we needed to think about it in a new way and collect new data to really look at it the way patients experience it rather than in a surgical or molecular way."

 Elhadad believes the problem with endometriosis diagnosis and treatment starts at medical school, where she says, historically, the women's disease was not extensively covered..

 Hopper recalled an OBGYN saying to her after her endometriosis diagnosis, "‘Shelley I don’t really know how to help you.
 We had like a chapter on this in medical school."

-Patients like Hopper, who writes a blog about endometriosis and shares her story on Instagram, along with celebrities like Padma Lakshmi and Lena Dunham, another endometriosis sufferer, are starting to turn the page by forcing doctors to learn about the disease.
+Patients like Hopper, who has writes on her blog about her experience with endometriosis, along with celebrities like Padma Lakshmi and Lena Dunham, another endometriosis sufferer, are starting to turn the page by forcing doctors to learn about the disease.

 "If it wasn’t for the celebrities, this disease would not be on the front pages," said Seckin.
 "And the power of the Internet and social media is incredible.
 Facts are easy to travel and women connect on these things very fast."

 Seckin said he believes there is a new generation of doctors who know more about endometriosis and that their work will direct the prevalence of the disease for the next generations of women.

 Technology is also starting to catch up with the disease, where lesions as small as one-tenth of an inch can wreak havoc on a woman's body but may not be detected by imaging technology.
 There is now "incredible endoscopic technology," according to Seckin, that can help make endometriosis easier to detect and treat.

 Society is catching up too -- a documentary about menstruation even won an Oscar this year.
 But it is still taboo for many women to talk about their periods and their pain.